Babu12345/ble-plugin/protocol_io/README.md

 ### Lifetime Parameter Detection

-The macros inspect the generic parameters of the target type and detect lifetime parameters.
+The attribute macros inspect the generic parameters of the target type and detect lifetime parameters.
 If a lifetime is found, it uses the first lifetime parameter for the trait implementations.
 This ensures compatibility with both simple types and complex generic types.

 ### Generated Code Quality